 Judy Lee Trautman has done art since she could hold a crayon.
 Since 2019, it has been a near daily respite from intensive nonprofit work.
 Professionally, she was a classroom educator for over 40 years, first as a high school French teacher, and then as a part-time technology mentor.
 She co-founded the MultiFaith Council of NW Ohio in 2003 with her late husband Woody Trautman.…

-Ohio born and raised, Kerry Trautman’s poetry and short fiction have appeared in various journals, including Midwestern Gothic, Alimentum, The Coe Review, Mock Turtle Zine, Gasconade Review, Slippery Elm, The Fourth River, and Third Wednesday.
-Her poetry books are Things That Come in Boxes (King Craft Press 2012,) To Have Hoped (Finishing Line Press 2015,) Artifacts (NightBallet Press 2017,) and To be Nonchalantly Alive (Kelsay Books 2020.)
+Ohio born and raised, Kerry Trautman’s poetry and short fiction have appeared in numerous journals and anthologies.
+Her poetry books are Things That Come in Boxes (King Craft Press 2012,) To Have Hoped (Finishing Line Press 2015,) Artifacts (NightBallet Press 2017,) To be Nonchalantly Alive (Kelsay Books 2020,) Marilyn: Self-Portrait, Oil on Canvas (Gutter Snob Books 2022,) and Unknowable Things (Roadside Press 2023.)